 GRATITUDE THROUGH SACRIFICE

-Aqiqah is the Islamic tradition of giving charity by sacrificing animals after the birth of a new baby.
+Aqiqah is the Islamic tradition of giving charity by sacrificing animals after the birth of a new baby; share the joy of your new family member with poor families.

 Aqiqah – Gratitude through Sacrifice